avmak/linux-tools/README.md

 # linux-tools
 Useful scripts

-collog.py
+1. collog.py - script is use to collect logs.
+2. matching.py - script is use to compare strings in two files.

-- Use Python 2.6.6
+Use version Python: 2.6.6